-For Alan Campbell renovating a century old farmhouse – and building their very own family home beside it – meant they could care for elderly parents.
+For Alan and Karen Campbell renovating a century old farmhouse in Co Derry – and building their very own family home next to it – meant they could care for elderly parents.

 “But renovating the 100-year-old building wasn’t straightforward.
 When we started to take off the slates we realised there was no strong structure holding up the roof in place.
 The old oak beams were adding weight, so we replaced them with a new truss roof.”